brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       play The Serpent and the Dove.
 He has also recorded his poetry on ESPN and RCA Records.
   - person: michael-cavuto
-    event_bio: Michael Cavuto is a poet from Philadelphia currently living in Brooklyn.
-He is a founding member of the Toronto-based pure sound collective Sex Panic!
-With Dale Smith and Hoa Nguyen, he edits the Slow Poetry in America Newsletter.
+    event_bio: Michael Cavuto is a poet based in Queens whose first book, Country Poems, was recently published by Knife Fork Book, Toronto.
+He is a founding editor of Slow Poetry in America Newsletter and auric press.
   - person: sarah-wang
     event_bio: Sarah Wang is a writer in New York.
 She has written for BOMB, n+1, The Los Angeles Review of Books, Joyland, Catapult, Biennale de l'Image en